rcmdnk/octogray/README.md

 octogray
 ========

-octgray is theme for Octopress.
+octgray is a theme for Octopress.

 ## Instlation